bluehazzard/cbSelectiveCompiling/README.md

 ## What it does:
 this plugin is created for two purposes:
-* demonstration of the capabilities of the new squirrel scripting engine in the testversion of c::b found here https://github.com/bluehazzard/codeblocks_sf
+* demonstration of the capabilities of the new squirrel scripting engine in the test version of c::b found here https://github.com/bluehazzard/codeblocks_sf
 * a handy tool to compile only the targets and projects you want to compile

 ## What do you need:
 1. a c::b test version with the new scripting capabilities.
 You can find it here: https://github.com/bluehazzard/codeblocks_sf .
 You have to compile it for yourself.
-A instruction to compile c::b can be found on the official c::b wiki
+A instruction how to compile c::b can be found on the official c::b wiki
 2. this repository ;)

 ## How to install: